Golden Village, Richmond

-The Golden Village is a commercial district in Richmond, British Columbia, Canada, with a high concentration of Asian-themed shopping malls.
+The Golden Village is a commercial district in the City Centre of Richmond, British Columbia, Canada, with a high concentration of Asian-themed shopping malls.
 According to the 2016 Canadian Census, 54 percent of Richmond's population identify their ethnic origin as Chinese.
 As such, the Golden Village boasts a high density of not only Chinese but all varieties of Asian shops and restaurants.

 Location

 Golden Village's approximate borders are Sea Island Way to the north, Garden City Road to the east, Alderbridge Way to the south and about 300 m west of No. 3 Road to the west.
 Most commercial buildings are accessible from the west side of Hazelbridge Way.

 It is considered part of the city's main commercial district, extended from its original area around No. 3 Road and Westminster Highway.